 Documenting Salary Cap on Proposal Budgets to External Sponsors

 Some sponsors impose a “salary cap” on the amount that may be awarded for any one person’s effort.
-The current NIH salary cap can be found here.
+NIH salary cap information.

 If an individual’s institutional base salary (IBS) is more than the salary cap amount, there are two approaches to reflecting the request for that individual’s salary in a sponsored project budget: